acbuynak/aims_core/README.md

 AIMS Lab.
 Gazebo Simulation of Motoman Robots using ROS Industrial.
 Melodic + Dashing.

+This package is forked from the original motoman package kinetic devel, preserving only packages of interest.
+The motoman_mh5_support package's urdf/xacro files were modified to allow Gazebo-9 simulation.
+Additionally, modifications were implemented to allow interaction with the FS100 controller I/O's.

+This metapackage contains packages developed by the ROS-I project.

 ### Usage
 This package is designed as the complete contents of the <workspace>/src folder of a ROS1 workspace built using [catkin tools](https://catkin-tools.readthedocs.io/en/latest/#).